 What does SRES mean?

 SRES stands for Seniors Real Estate Specialist.
-The National Association of Realtors (NAR) awards this designation to realtors who complete an intensive training program specifically focused on the needs of buyers who are 50+.
+The National Association of Realtors (NAR) awards this designation to realtors who complete an intensive training program specifically focused on the needs of buyers and sellers who are 50+.

 All SRES realtors are members of the NAR, have completed SRES training, and is an active member of the SRES Council, which provides continuing education to SRES real estate agents, give valuable informational resources to consumers, and helps connect senior home buyers and sellers with qualified SRES agents.